Copyright & DMCA Policy

 - Your physical or electronic signature.

-- Your name, address, and telephone number.
+- Your full name, mailing address, and telephone number.

 Repeat Infringer Policy

-| Strike | Action | Duration |
+| Strike | Action Taken | Duration |

 |---|---|---|

-| 1st | Written warning; infringing content or output disabled | Warning on record for 12 months |
+| 1st | Written warning; infringing content or output disabled | Warning remains on record for 12 months |

-| 2nd | Account suspended; access to processing features disabled | Minimum 30-day suspension |
+| 2nd | Account suspended; processing features disabled | Minimum 30-day suspension |

 | 3rd | Permanent account termination; no refund issued | Permanent |

-Fair Use
+Fair Use & Copyright Exceptions

-Nothing in this policy is intended to limit or abridge any rights you may have under fair use, fair dealing, or other applicable copyright exceptions.
-Music-To-Sheet recognises that personal study, commentary, criticism, and educational use may qualify for copyright exceptions in many jurisdictions.
-If you believe your use qualifies as fair use or an applicable exception, you may include this information in any counter-notice you submit.
+Nothing in this policy limits or abridges any rights you may have under fair use (US), fair dealing (UK, Canada, Australia), or other applicable copyright exceptions in your jurisdiction.
+Music-To-Sheet recognises that personal study, commentary, criticism, parody, and educational transcription may qualify for copyright exceptions in many jurisdictions.

 Contact

-For all DMCA notices and counter-notices: dmca@musictosheet.com
+For DMCA takedown notices and counter-notices: dmca@musictosheet.com

 For general copyright questions: support@musictosheet.com